healthmetrix/s4h-consents/README.md

 The only active consent here is `research-consent-en` which will be accessible to dynamic-consen with the consentId `smart4health-research-consent-en`.

-`research-consent-en-richtext` is a playground for applying some direct html richtext stuff.
+`test-around-consent-en` is a playground, e.g. for applying some direct html richtext stuff.

-`broad-consent-v16-de` is a copy of a broad consent not being used.